Big Sugar (band): Success

 In 1999, Big Sugar added a new rhythm guitarist, Lloyd 'Mojah' Benn.
 In February that year they opened for The Rolling Stones at the Air Canada Centre, and in July, performed at Woodstock 1999.

-In 2000, the band released a dub album, Extra Long Life, under the stage name Alkaline, which toured as an eight-piece band, complete with horn section.
+In 2000, the band released a dub album, Extra Long Life, under the stage name AlKaline, which toured as an eight-piece band, complete with horn section.
 In 2001, Big Sugar released Brothers and Sisters, Are You Ready?; a complete track-for-track French version, Brothers and Sisters, Êtes Vous Ready?, was released the same year.
 The English album concluded with a blistering rendition of "O Canada" that became their signature version and was included on the 2017 Universal Music box set Canada 150: A Celebration of Music, released as part of the 150th anniversary of Canada.

 Hit And Run: The Best Of Big Sugar

 The two-CD compilation Hit & Run, that included a special edition, limited-run live concert performance disc, was released in 2003.
-The live performance disc, Run, is a recording of Big Sugar's last concert on December 31, 2003, at the Shaw Conference Centre in Edmonton.
+The live performance disc, Run, sold out on release day, with the two-disc set becoming a collector's item.

+Hiatus

+Johnson moved to Austin, Texas, where, in 2003, he had co-founded the band Grady with "Whipper" Chris Layton on drums and Big Ben Richardson on bass.
+Described as 'cowboy metal', Grady recordings included some alternate versions of Big Sugar songs and was signed to the Jello Biafra label Alternative Tentacles as well as the Norwegian metal label Voices of Wonder.
+Stricken with carpal tunnel syndrome Johnson had surgery not knowing if he would be able to play guitar again.
+While recovering he taught himself to play triple neck steel guitar.
+Pairing that with Moog bass pedals, Johnson formed the duo Sit Down, Servant!!, first with drummer Stephane Beaudin, who was replaced by Brannen Temple.
+Sit Down, Servant!! toured the world, opening for Joe Satriani and George Thorogood.
+Kelly Hoppe formed Mr. Chill and The Witnesses, a roots music group.
+Mojah and Garry Lowe formed the reggae band Truth and Rights Revue, releasing one album.
+Johnson also formed the group Snakes of Central Texas, which is still active when Johnson is not on tour.